ppolonik2/ppolonik2.github.io/_pages/about.md

 I am a postdoc at UC San Diego as part of the School of Global Policy & Strategy and the Scripps Institution of Oceanography, as part of the Ricke and Burney groups.

-I use statistical and numerical models to study human-environment interactions, focusing on the impacts of climate change and air pollution.
+**I use statistical and numerical models to study human-environment interactions, focusing on the impacts of climate change and air pollution.**

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Our understanding of climate science has advanced dramatically over the past few decades and we now recognize that human decisions will drive our collective future.
+My goal is to help quantify how adding people into our current understanding of physical science changes our climate and equity trajectories.